15 creative icebreakers for your 2026 company retreat

 Connecting remote teams

 Ask teams to brainstorm ways to make a problem worse instead of solving it.
 "How could we make our app as hard to use as possible?"
-The pressure comes off being right, which usually leads to laughter and actually surfaces real issues worth fixing.
+The pressure comes off being right, which usually leads to laughter and surfaces real issues worth fixing.

 Why it works